kellpossible/avalanche-report/README.md

 ## Translations

 Translations for the project are happening over at <https://crowdin.com/project/avalanche-report>.
+Many thanks to [Crowdin](https://crowdin.com/) for supporting this project with an open source license!
 Contributions are very welcome.
 If you wish to contribute feel free to contact me <a href="mailto:l.frisken@gmail.com">l.frisken@gmail.com</a>, [Post an Issue](https://github.com/kellpossible/avalanche-report/issues) or [Create a discussion](https://github.com/kellpossible/avalanche-report/discussions).
 We will need to verify that you have the required technical avalanche knowledge (or close access to) needed to make accurate translations, as this is a safety critical product.

 ## Design Considerations